 When is the last time you, as an adult, read a “just right” book?
 When have you held up your fingers at how many words you didn’t know on a page?
 I am guessing it has been awhile!
 Just right books have a big place in our classrooms, but when it comes to fluency, our kids need “easy.”
 The more often they can read and re-read books that they already know, they can practice their conversational rate of reading.

-In my first grade classroom, my students always had their own book bins and they had to have 3 just right books, 2 easy books, and 2 dessert (hard) books in their book bins.
+In my first grade classroom, my students always had their own book bins and they had to have 3 just right books, and 3 choice (easier or harder) books in their book bins.
 The majority of my students would go right for their easy books and read them over and over during independent reading time.
 And why wouldn’t they?
 They are accessible and enjoyable when students understand what is happening!
 Those are the books my students could read fluently.

 Integrate Poetry into Your Weekly Lessons